START (The Americans): Plot

 They tell Stan about the KGB plan to alter Elizabeth's reports to justify a coup against Gorbachev.
 Stan asks if Philip knows Oleg, adding that the FBI had intercepted the dead drop.
 Philip and Elizabeth plead with Stan to have this information sent to the USSR.
 Philip acknowledges that Stan has no reason to trust him, but says that they are getting in their car and leaving.
 Paige, and then Philip, ask Stan to look after Henry and tell him the truth about his family, and Philip tells Stan of his suspicions about Renee.
 Stan allows them to leave.
 The Jennings family get out their disguises and Canadian passports.
 They stop to bury the evidence of their American lives, including the false passport that Henry will never use.
 They call Henry at school; Paige is too emotional to speak with him.

 The FBI agents are recalled.
 Dennis shows Stan the sketches based on Andrei's descriptions, which confirm that the illegals are Philip and Elizabeth.
 Stan pretends to be surprised and vows to Dennis that he will kill Philip.
 Dennis apologizes for doubting Stan's earlier suspicions.
-As the FBI searches the Jennings' home, Renee comforts Stan.
+As the FBI searches the Jennings' home, Renee comforts Stan, and he thereafter leaves for New Hampshire to tell Henry about his parents; upon his departure, she gives an enigmatic glance towards the house.
 Philip, Elizabeth, and Paige get a final American meal from McDonald's.
 They then sit separately on a train to Montreal, and get through the border security at Rouses Point, New York.
 However, Philip and Elizabeth are shocked as the train leaves the US when they see Paige standing on the platform alone.
 Paige returns to Claudia's abandoned safehouse and pours herself a vodka.
 Elizabeth dreams about her children and of Gregory while on the plane to Europe.
-Stan travels to New Hampshire to tell Henry about his parents.
 Philip and Elizabeth enter the USSR by car and meet Arkady to drive to Moscow, then reminisce about their life choices.